 During this time, “hoedowns”, or giant parties, have been the setting for a lot of alcohol abuse as well as the occasional drug abuse including meth and cocaine.1 In fact, Amish youth from various states may gather for one of these large parties.
 In Ohio, one such party led to the arrest of over 70 young Amish, as well as the hospitalization for two who were experiencing signs of alcohol poisoning.1

 At Clearbrook Treatment Centers, we know that addiction knows no boundaries.
-If you or a loved one is struggling with drug or alcohol abuse, you are certainly not alone.
-Contact our treatment centers in Pennsylvania at 888-280-4763 to get your life back on track.
+If you or a loved one is need of drug or alcohol addiction treatment, you are certainly not alone.
+Contact our treatment centers in Pennsylvania at 570-536-9621 to get your life back on track.